 |PHYS 1, 2, 3 and 3L||12||Basic Physics (with 3L lab)|

 Note: AP Physics does not test you out of this series.

-8 units required; The science electives must be selected from the following set of approved courses and taken for a LETTER GRADE.
+8 units are required from the following set of approved courses, and must be taken for a LETTER GRADE:

 Intro Biological Anthropology

 |Advanced Placement Biology Exam (score of 3 or higher will credit you with 8 science elective units)|

 |CHEM 1A + CHEM 1AL||General Chemistry and Laboratory|

 |CHEM 1B + CHEM 1BL||General Chemistry and Laboratory|

 |CHEM 1C + CHEM 1CL||General Chemistry and Laboratory|